f-blan/SDP_Traffic_DOTS/Report.md

 ### 1.2 Objectives

 <br>The goal of the project is to explore the potential of the Unity DOTS technology and get familiar with the ECS programming pattern by developing a simulation that takes full advantage of their related optimizations as well as using the Unity Jobs System to create highly optimized multithreaded C# code.
+More information about the DOTS technology can be found [in this page](https://unity.com/dots).
 <br>For this purpose, the authors have created a simulated environment of a city using Unity, as suggested by the project tutors.
 <br>The simulation is meant to be run from the Unity editor and after having imported the packages listed [in this page](https://docs.unity3d.com/Packages/com.unity.entities@0.17/manual/install_setup.html) under the "Recommended Packages" section.